 A cleanroom software-engineering benchmark where agents receive only a compiled executable and documentation, then must architect and implement a complete codebase that reproduces the original program's behavior.

-Claude Opus 4.7 currently leads the published ProgramBench snapshot with a almost resolved rate of 3.0%.
+GPT-5.5 currently leads the published ProgramBench snapshot with 13.5% almost resolved rate.
 BenchLM shows this benchmark for display only and does not use it in overall rankings.

 For engineers, researchers, and the plain curious — a weekly brief on new models, ranking shifts, and pricing changes.